-She has testified on numerous occasions before Congress and is quoted often in a variety of news outlets including the New York Times, the Wall Street Journal, the Washington Post, and public radio’s Marketplace.
-She currently serves on the advisory board of Common Cents Lab and on the Board of Directors for two nonprofit financial technology organizations, The Financial Clinic and EARN.
-She is a principal with the Pew Charitable Trust’s Financial Security and Economic Mobility Project.
+Ida has testified on numerous occasions before Congress and contributes regularly to news and commentary on consumer financial issues in outlets including the New York Times, the Wall Street Journal, the Washington Post, Politico and public radio’s Marketplace.
+She currently serves on several advisory boards and is a Director on the Boards of two of the nation’s leading nonprofit financial technology organizations, The Financial Clinic and EARN.

 A resident of Virginia’s Shenandoah Valley and an avid horseback rider, Ida is the first generation in her family to attend college.
-She pursued postgraduate studies in economic anthropology at the University of Melbourne, Australia; holds a Master of Public Policy degree summa cum laude from the University of Maryland; and a Bachelor of Science degree, summa cum laude, in anthropology and economics from James Madison University.
+She pursued postgraduate studies in economic anthropology at the University of Melbourne, Australia; holds a Master of Public Policy degree from the University of Maryland; and a Bachelor of Science degree in anthropology and economics from James Madison University.